Chemotherapy, commonly called 'chemo,' is one of the key weapons in our arsenal for the treatment of many cancers.

 Chemotherapy treatment involves many variables and is personalized for each of our patients.
 Your medical oncologist at the St. Charles Cancer Center will work closely with you to determine the best course for your specific cancer.

 Chemotherapy targets fast-growing cancer cells, but it can also harm healthy cells that divide quickly such as the cells inside your mouth, intestine or hair.
-The damage to healthy cells can cause side effects, but these side effects generally improve over time and go away after the chemotherapy is completed.
-The St. Charles Cancer Center staff is there every step of your journey to insure that side effects are minimized and managed when they do occur.
+The damage to healthy cells can cause side effects, but these side effects generally improve over time and go away after the chemotherapy is complete.
+The St. Charles Cancer Center staff is there every step of your journey to ensure side effects are minimized and managed.

 Radiation therapy can be administered in two forms: